This post details instructions on how to change the WiFi network on the Logitech Squeezebox Boom internet radio and network music player.

 Press the knob one more time.
 Then the radio reverts to the standby / OFF mode if all went well.
 The time-of-day clock then appears again, as follows.

 16. Test out the Squeezebox Boom Radio

 Finally, test the radio by pressing one of the favorites buttons you had previously set up on your other network.
 Or you can press the Power button.
 Then move to the Search option to find an internet radio station, and then play it.
 When it plays correctly, you’ll hear it if the volume is turned up a little.
 The play status then appears on the screen, as follows.

-17. Change WiFi on Logitech Squeezebox Boom Done!
+17. Done with How to Change WiFi on the Logitech Squeezebox Boom Radio !

 Your Squeezebox has now been successfully configured to connect to the new WiFi network.